amanangira/sequencesender/README.md

 # SequenceSender

 A Go application for creating and managing email sequence campaigns.
+This application uses handler-service design pattern that provides good separation of concern without introducing too much boilerplate code and compromising extensibility.

 ## Prerequisites

 - Go 1.21 or higher
-- Docker and Docker Compose
+- Docker/OrbStack and Docker Compose
 - PostgreSQL

 ## Setup